GoogleChrome/developer.chrome.com/site/en/blog/introducing-popover-api/index.md

 ## The difference between a `popover` and a `dialog`

 It's important to note that the `popover` attribute does not provide semantics on its own.
-And while you can now build modal dialog-like experiences using `popover=”auto”`, there are a few key differences between the two:
+And while you can now build modal dialog-like experiences using `popover="auto"`, there are a few key differences between the two:

 A `dialog` element opened with `dialog.showModal` (a modal dialog), is an experience which requires explicit user interaction to close the modal.
 A `popover` supports light-dismiss.
 A modal `dialog` does not.